-31 Jan Introducing the Rational Defensive Continuum
+31 Jan Introducing the Rational Defensive Triangle

 We all operate along a continuum between rational and defensive and rational behaviour.

 When we’re feeling rational, we feel relaxed and positive.
 When our defences are triggered, we start to become less flexible, emotionally and physically.

 Everyone’s triggers are different.